 Higher-end paraffin wax spas usually offer digital controls, so you’re able to choose a precise temperature for heating the wax.
-These models usually feature simple touch buttons for turning the spa on and off as well.
+These models usually also feature simple touch buttons for turning the spa on and off.

 To make sure you know when your paraffin wax spa is ready to use, choose a model with indicator lights.
-Usually, one light indicates that the spa is heating up, and a second light indicates that the wax is ready to use.
+On most models, one light indicates that the spa is heating up, and a second light indicates that the wax is ready to use.

 When your paraffin wax spa is full of warm, melted wax, you definitely want to avoid spills and messes.
 Some models feature a locking lid so there’s no danger of wax spilling out of the basin if the spa is jostled or knocked over.

 Some paraffin wax spas come as part of a kit that includes other accessories you need for a paraffin wax treatment.
 A kit that includes paraffin wax allows you to use the spa as soon as you take it out of the box.
 Plastic hand or foot liners are placed over the hot wax, and terry cloth thermal mitts or booties are worn over the plastic liners.
 Some kits also include a brush for spreading the melted wax over hard-to-dip areas like your knees.

 Paraffin wax spas vary in price based on capacity and special features.
 Most models cost between $20 and $240.

 Inexpensive: The most affordable paraffin wax spas are fairly small in size and can usually hold one to three pounds of wax.
 Their size makes them best for hand, heel, or elbow treatments because an entire foot usually can’t fit inside the spa.
 These models typically range from $20 to $60.